pyrotek45/avon/README.md

 | CUE | Data validation | Via scripts | Constraints | Medium |
 | Jinja2 | Template only | Manual | None | Low |

-**Avon's sweet spot:** Easier than Dhall, more powerful than Jinja2, deploys unlike Jsonnet.
+**Avon's advantage:** Combines the ease of use of Jinja2, the power of functional languages, and built-in deployment capabilities that make it perfect for any task.

-## Perfect for Single Files Too
+## Handles Everything

-Avon isn't just for generating hundreds of files.
-It's a powerful workflow layer that makes **any file** more maintainable, even if you're just managing one config.
+Avon is a powerful, general-purpose tool that excels at generating hundreds of files, but it's equally powerful for single files.
+It's a comprehensive workflow layer that makes **any file** more maintainable, whether you're managing one config or building complex multi-file systems.

 **Example: Dotfiles with Variables**
 ```avon